 - Irregular periods

-- High levels of androgens—sex hormones generally associated with men
+- Blood tests indicating high levels of androgens—sex hormones generally associated with men

 - Polycystic ovaries—you’d know this via an ultrasound scan showing enlarged ovaries and fluid-filled sacs (follicles) surrounding the eggs